andrewjkerr/cis4301-exam3-review/README.md

 		* Check the average distance between the points and the centroids.
 		* If the distances withinthe sae cluster are close, then it's a good K.
 		* Find the K that is right at the downslope of the curve.
-* Map Reduce
-	* Know the stages.
-    	* Map
-    	* Reduce
-    	* Shuffle
-	* Know what a functional map-reduce is.
-		* Takes a function and does a map reduce of it.

 ##Topics Done